kimble/nmxmlp/README.md

 ============================

-This mini project was born out of a frustrated hate of XML, JAXB, XJC, bindings, namespaces, code generation, xpath factories and the ironically named simple NamespaceContextClass.
+This mini project was born out of a frustrated hate of XML, JAXB, XJC, bindings, namespaces, code generation, xpath factories and the ironically named SimpleNamespaceContext class.
 Not to mention all the possible ways these technologies makes it insanely difficult and time consuming to debug problems...

 I don't want to deal with xpath factories, namespace contexts, compilation of xpath expressions or any of those things!